insin/nwb/docs/guides/ReactComponents.md

 - An ES6 modules build in `es/` (enabled by default / without configuration)
 - UMD development and production builds in `umd/` (if configuration is provided)

-It will also create a production build of the demo React app in `demo/dist/`, ready for deployment to wherever you want to host the demo (e.g. GitHub Pages, Surge)
+It will also create a production build of the demo React app in `demo/dist/`, ready for deployment to wherever you want to host the demo (e.g. [Surge](http://surge.sh/) for simple deployment, [GitHub Pages](https://pages.github.com/) for more involved deployment tied in with source control).
+The demo is configured so it can be served from any directory, so you shouldn't need to configure anything no matter where you're hosting it.

 ![](resources/react-component-build.png)

-The project's default `.gitignore` is configured to ignore these directories to avoid/prevent checking built resources in to source control, since npm acts as the canonical source for versioned builds and [npmcdn](https://npmcdn.com) makes it easy to provide access to the UMD build by also publishing it to npm (e.g. the latest UMD build for this example project would be available from `https://npmcdn.com/react-loading-button/umd/react-loading-button.js`) if you were to publish it as `react-loading-button`.
+`.gitignore` is configured to ignore these build directories to avoid/prevent checking built resources into source control, since npm acts as the canonical source for published, versioned builds and [npmcdn](https://npmcdn.com) makes it easy to provide access to the UMD build.

-## Publishing to npm
+For example, if you were to publish this example project to npm as `react-loading-button`,the latest version of its UMD build would be available from `https://npmcdn.com/react-loading-button/umd/react-loading-button.js` without having to configure anything.

-`package.json` is preconfigured with a `files` whitelist which will only include `lib/`, `es/` and `umd/` directories in the npm package, in addition to the usual npm metadata like `package.json` and `README.md`.
+### Publishing to npm

 Once you've built your project, it's ready for publishing to npm using whatever your preferred process for doing that is, with the simplest being manually running `publish`: